kibook/s1kd-tools/tools/s1kd-ref/README.md

 the standard prefixes (e.g., "DMC-", "PMC-'), unless the -p option is specified. &lt;opts&gt; is a sequence of characters from "CDEGLPSY", for comment, data module, external publication, ICN, DML, publication module, SCORM content package and CSN references respectively.
-If "-" is given, then all types of references will be transformed.
+If "all" is given, then all types of references will be transformed.

 -t, --include-title
 Include the title in the reference (target must be a file).